-It is within this context that Jesus tells of "a certain rich man" and "a certain beggar named Lazarus" (Luke poor man Lazarus; he was too self-consumed to notice.
+It is within this context that Jesus tells of "a certain rich man" and "a certain beggar named Lazarus" (Luke ing was splendid and his food a feast.
+Yet, he had no pity on the poor man Lazarus; he was too self-consumed to notice.